couchbase/sync_gateway/README.md

 * Doesn't support MIME multipart bodies in HTTP requests (so pushing docs with attachments to it from CouchDB may fail.
 I have a new commit to TouchDB that works around this.)
 * Document IDs longer than about 180 characters will overflow Couchbase's key size limit and cause an HTTP error.
-* Deleting a database may leave Couchbase documents behind.
-This won't cause any errors but will take up space in the bucket.
+* Explicit garbage collection is required to free up space, via a REST call to `/_vacuum`.
+This is not yet scheduled automatically, so you'll have to call it yourself.
-* There is no compaction yet.
-Revisions and attachments are never deleted, so the space used by the server grows monotonically.
+* There is no `_compact` implementation yet, so obsolete revisions are never deleted.
 * No access control: it's admin party 24/7!
 * Performance is probably not that great.
 This is an unoptimized proof of concept.